 Assuming you do all of the above stages you can be extremely confident you will have a good tenant who will pay their rent on time and stay with you for a long time.
 Obviously as we alluded too earlier in the blog, even conducting all of these reference checks doesn’t guarantee the perfect tenant as things can change like a tenant losing their job but it will ensure you reduce the risk significantly of having a bad tenant.

-If you think that conducting all of the above steps yourself will be time consuming and long then get in touch with Relocation PA here https://relocation-pa.co.uk/hmo-letting-agents/who can conduct all of the above processes for you and ensure you get the best tenants in your property!
+If you think that conducting all of the above steps yourself will be time consuming and long.
+Relocation PA can help we are HMO letting agents who can conduct all of the above processes for you and ensure you get the best tenants in your property.
+Contact us today.